udoering/JavaSolCheckCOJU/README.md

 ### The given feedback
 In first versions of the evaluation code the given feedback was based on typical JUnit output, which described in general failed assertions.
 Often the students did not understand the meaning of such output - i.e. the feedback was useless.
-Therefore
+On the other hand in the JUnit based evaluation it was necessary that the students uploaded complete solutions - including all methods, member variables etc, else the evaluation code did not compile and the students got no readable output at all.

+Therefore a reflection based approach for the evaluation was implemented.
+Before the evaluation of a subtask it first checks if the needed members exist and gives according feedback if not.
+If the evaluation is possible, then
+  - modifieres,
+  - variable values or
+  - the results of method calls (output, return values, changes in member variables) are checked and feedback texts generated.
+The feedback texts usually include all data needed by the students to reproduce the error.

+## Current structure of the evaluation code
+task dep
+task indep - very large but easy to copy paste during exercise generation

+## Parts of the Check.java